MabuzaM/react_e-commerce-test-task_mfanomutsha_ncube/README.md

 # Minimalistic E-Commerce App Test Task
-- This is a test task for a juniour front-end developer position.
+- This is a test task for a junior front-end developer position.
 Completed using the following tools/techs.
 - Implemented according to figma design.

 ## Instructions to run the project